auehc/AUCTF-2020/Forensics/Fahrenheit 451/Answer/writeup.md

 Fahrenheit 451
 --

-Open pacp file in Wireshark,
-Export Objects > SMB
+Open pacp file in Wireshark then Export Objects > SMB

 Save the PDF File

-Flag is hidden in white text with a substitution cipher You should try and CTRL+F { or } as the flag format is auctf{}
+Flag is hidden in white text with a substitution cipher.
+You should try and CTRL+F { or } as the flag format is auctf{}.
 That didn't work as ROT1-25 wouldn't change the brackets.
 Alternatively you can CTRL-A the whole text and look for anything out of place and then identify the cipher.